 Stephen is a commercial and Chancery practitioner.
 He acts as sole or junior counsel in cases involving trusts, financial services, taxation, commercial disputes, real and personal property rights and insolvency.
 He has rapidly built a substantial High Court practice in the most complex of disputes.
+In recent years Stephen has been involved in some of the leading cases turning on the alleged professional negligence of tax advisors, particularly in the context of employee benefit trusts.
+Stephen is presently involved in a substantial and increasing number of cases of this type, acting for taxpayers, scheme providers and introducers.

 Stephen also has a substantial real property practice, which includes expertise on trespass, easements, covenants, nuisance and all aspects of real property entitlement.
 He has experience of construction disputes, including those touching on issues frequently arising in a rural context such as conservation restrictions.